Localisation and ESD

 In order to provide the necessary financial support to the participating enterprises, Transnet has also partnered with NEF through a 50-50 matching principle which will allow the beneficiaries to have access to an additional source of funding, while empowering them in line with Transnet's core operations.

-WHY: Enterprise Development (ED) and Supplier Development (SD) are important elements that enables Preferential Procurement.
+Enterprise Development (ED) and Supplier Development (SD) are important elements that enables Preferential Procurement.
 The aim is to increase local content and reduce reliance on imports.

-WHERE: Within the borders of South Africa particularly in areas where Transnet has a footprint.
+Within the borders of South Africa particularly in areas where Transnet has a footprint.

-WHAT: Localize services and products which were previously sourced from abroad by increasing the capability and capacity of the South African Economy.
+Localize services and products which were previously sourced from abroad by increasing the capability and capacity of the South African Economy.

-WHO: Suppliers in the rail, ports and automotive manufacturing industry who are 51% - 100% Black Owned and either a QSE/ EME for SD or a vendor that is an EME/QSE that is Black owned for ED.
+Suppliers in the rail, ports and automotive manufacturing industry who are 51% - 100% Black Owned and either a QSE/ EME for SD or a vendor that is an EME/QSE that is Black owned for ED.

-HOW: The growth of small, black-owned suppliers is guided by an ESD Policy, and localization strategy created by the ESD department.
+The growth of small, black-owned suppliers is guided by an ESD Policy, and localization strategy created by the ESD department.
 The localization approach will be implemented with assistance from NAACAM.

 Transnet's ESD Service offerings